brianbuchanan-official/brianbuchanan-official.github.io/README.md

 Many projects were developed or refined using **AI-assisted workflows** as productivity and validation tools.
 All assumptions, logic, analytical decisions, and final outputs were reviewed and controlled by me.

-AI tools were used to accelerate learning and execution — not to replace understanding, ownership, or responsibility for the work.
+AI tools were used to accelerate learning and execution, not to replace understanding, ownership, or responsibility for the work.

 ---